HowestX/howestx-docs/final.md

 ### What are the possibiltie for the future?

 This platform can certainly be used as a base to develop upon.
 There is a lot that can be done with interactivity, Azure Active Directory can be integrated and courses could be published on edx.org .
+The next named release is to be called `Cypress` and will allegedly contain changes in social profile, 3rd party auth and single sign on, among other features.